garykac/woven/docs/spell-cards.md

 ## Pattern

 This is the representation of the layout that must be created in the mage's tapestry in order to cast this spell.

-The Pattern may or may not contain an ELEMENT.
+Patterns contain zero or more ELEMENTs.

-Spells that do not contain an ELEMENT are NEUTRAL.
+Patterns that do not contain any ELEMENT are NEUTRAL.

+Patterns contain one or more THREADs.
+Whenever a mage places a thread, they may cast any one spell they control whose pattern is completed by that thread.

 ## Effect